solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

     -   Determine DNS setup and whether forwarders are needed
     -   Employ tools like network security groups to secure traffic within and between subnets

+### Security baselines

+In addition to all the topics discussed above, the Azure Databsae for MySQL [security baseline] is a basic set of potential tasks that can be implemented on your Azure Database for MySQL instances to further solidify your security posture.

 ## 06 / Summary